tekknolagi/tekknolagi.github.com/_posts/2024-01-23-scrapscript.md

 scrapscript](https://github.com/tekknolagi/scrapscript/blob/71d1afecc32879aed9c80a3ed17cb81fe1c010d6/scrapscript.ts).
 For such a little file, it implemented an impressive featureset.

-Chris nor I are particularly good at JavaScript and we figured more implementations couldn't hurt, so we decided to make a parallel implementation with the same features.
+Neither Chris nor I are particularly good at JavaScript and we figured more implementations couldn't hurt, so we decided to make a parallel implementation with the same features.
 While Taylor's primary design constraint was implementation size, ours was some combination of readability and correctness.